rf20008/TheDiscordMathProblemBotRepo2/docs/commands-documentation.md

 ## force_save_files ⚠

 Forcefully saves the dictionary of math problems, the dictionary of guild math problems, the list of trusted users, and the vote threshold to the files.

+## list_trusted_users

+Lists the trusted user's ids.
+Due to a limitation of Discord, it cannot fetch the user's username and discriminator without requesting the Members privileged intent.

+## set_vote_threshold ⚠
+Sets the global vote threshold for problems need to get deleted via vote.